List of Abbott Elementary characters: Mr. Johnson

 Mr. Johnson is the school's eccentric, but surprisingly talented, janitor.
-After being credited as a guest star during the first season, Stanford Davis was upped to a series regular for the second season.
+After being credited as a guest star during the first season, William Stanford Davis was upped to a series regular for the second season.

 Not much is known about Mr. Johnson outside of Abbott, but he believes in conspiracy theories and shares them with the students despite the teachers being uncomfortable with his suspicions.
 He once convinced Jacob that the ghost of the former janitor lives in the basement.
 In one episode, he casually mentions being an ex-Mormon.
+In season 5, Mr. Johnson is romantically linked with a female janitor, Carol (played by Khandi Alexander), who was hired for the time the school had to shift out of its premises to an abandoned shopping mall.